Content Writer at SocialBee

 4. You can’t create polls or stories on Bluesky

-While X offers the ability to create polls, Bluesky does not currently support this feature.
-Polls are a popular way for Twitter users to engage followers and gather quick feedback on a variety of topics.
-However, neither platform supports stories, which are common on other social networks like Instagram.
+While X offers the ability to create polls, Bluesky does not currently support this feature unless you use third-party apps.
+Polls are a popular way for many users of X to engage followers and gather quick feedback on a variety of topics.
+However, neither platform supports stories, which are common nowadays in the social media landscape.

 The lack of polls on Bluesky limits its interactive capabilities compared to X, where users can easily involve their followers in decision-making or discussions.